 And this year we weren't really sure we were going to get to do that.
 So we kind of figured this will go all out.

 Very cool.
 Yeah.
-Ross, you got anything?
+Russ, you got anything?

 I think that about covers that you want to plug your record shop and where can people find you and if they need some records?